thoughtcroft/thoughtcroft.github.io/_posts/2013-03-22-whipping-up-awesome-with-chef.md

   - ninefold
 ---

-*Originally published at Ninefold (2010-2015), a cloud services provider I helped found.*

-This is part 3 of the **Cloud programming** series.
+This is part 3 of my **Cloud programming** series where I explore Chef, a very cool infrastructure automation tool.

 When I started this blog series, I had a project in mind which required me to learn Ruby and how to use the Fog cloud abstraction library so